Last Updated on

 Cervical and Uterine Abnormalities

-Sometimes due to the abnormal shape of the uterus or in some cases if the cervix may open up soon before the labour, the contractions may begin early.
-This may result in premature birth of your baby.
+Sometimes, due to the abnormal shape of the uterus or, in some cases, if the cervix may open up soon before the labour, the contractions may begin early.
+This may result in the premature birth of your baby.

 This condition may cause high blood pressure and protein in the urine during pregnancy.
 In the absence of proper treatment, preeclampsia may cause preterm deliveries.